nRF24/CircuitPython_nRF24L01/docs/configure_api.rst

       disabled for any data pipes.
     - A `list` or `tuple` containing booleans or integers can be used control this feature per data pipe.
 Index 0 controls this feature on data pipe 0.
 Indices greater than 5 will be ignored since there are only 6 data pipes.
+If any index's value is less than 0 (a negative value), then the pipe corresponding to that index will remain unaffected.

     .. note::
         This attribute mostly relates to RX operations, but data pipe 0 applies to TX